ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 This mapping contest originated from its close seasonal partner, [STMI](https://osu.ppy.sh/community/forums/topics/2050785?n=1), which was an osu!mania 6K contest whose goal was getting more players interested in the keymode.
 After the contest's success, we now want to welcome all mappers by allowing submissions **from 4 to 10 keys!**

-FTMC will be a one difficulty, one song per submission contest from osu!'s Featured Artist listing.
-It will follow a specific judging criteria listed below and also expanded on in the [contest's forum post found here](https://osu.ppy.sh/community/forums/topics/2145873?n=1).
+FTMC 2025 will be a one difficulty, one song per submission contest from osu!'s Featured Artist listing.
+It will follow a specific judging criteria listed below with the inclusion of a gimmick.
+Judging criteria and rules also expanded on the [contest's forum post found here](https://osu.ppy.sh/community/forums/topics/2145873?n=1).
 How should you map?
 Well, the editor is your canvas!
-You're allowed to map any style as long as it adheres to the rules and to the gimmick!
+You're to map as your heart desires as long as you follow the rules!

 ## Schedule